-• Demolition of the existing cabins for the purposes of development proposed only occur in the fall, winter and early spring (from October 1 to April 1).
-This timeframe is outside of the maternal roosting period for endangered bats.

-- Tree clearing is not anticipated, however, if required, trees should only be removed from October 1st to April 1st. - If tree clearing or demolition must occur between April 1 and October 1, a qualified professional should complete a combination of snag surveys and acoustic monitoring, with technical guidance from the MECP, for the area where tree clearing is proposed. - Limit any tree clearing to condensed development envelope, avoid unnecessary tree removals, and retain trees that are in poor health but do not represent a hazard. - Consider the installation of bat nesting boxes in trees along the perimeter of building envelope to aid with insect control and promote local bat populations.
+- Demolition of any structures or the removal of any trees is to occur in the fall, winter and early spring (from October 1 to April 1).
+This timeframe is outside of the maternal roosting period for endangered bats. - If tree clearing or demolition must occur between April 1 and October 1, a qualified professional should complete a combination of snag surveys and acoustic monitoring, with technical guidance from the MECP, for the area where tree clearing is proposed. - Limit any tree clearing to as minimal as possible to avoid unnecessary tree removals and retain trees that are in poor health but do not represent a hazard. - Consider the installation of bat nesting boxes in trees to aid with insect control and promote local bat populations.

-I BACKGROUND
+1 BACKGROUND

-RiverStone Environmental Solutions Inc. (hereafter "RiverStone") was retained by Matt Belcastro to complete an Environmental Impact Study (EIS) for the property located at 1799 N Baptiste Lake Road, with frontage on Baptiste Lake in the Municipality of Hasting Highlands.
-The legal description of the property is Part Lot 15, Concession 7, Geographic Township of Herschel, Municipality of Hastings Highlands, County of Hastings (hereafter "subject property") (Figure 1).
+RiverStone Environmental Solutions Inc. (hereafter "RiverStone") was retained by Diane Jared and Doug Conroy to complete an Environmental Impact Study (EIS) for the property located at 60 Irwin Lane, with frontage on Baptiste Lake in the Municipality of Hasting Highlands.
+The legal description of the property is Part Lot 20, Concession 5, Geographic Township of Herschel, Municipality of Hastings Highlands, County of Hastings (hereafter "subject property") (Figure 1).

-According to the Municipality of Hastings Highlands Zoning By-law 2004-35 (December 2020) the subject property is zoned Rural Commercial (RC).
-It is RiverStone's understanding that the proposal is to demolish two existing non-conforming cottages 96.4m2 (16 by 32 ft) and replace them with a single cottage with a larger footprint of 119 m2 (40 by 32 ft), and that the proposed development is set back 10 m (32 ft) from Baptiste Lake.
-The subject property is located within the east basin of the lake, outside of the area that has been identified as at capacity for development.
+According to the Municipality of Hastings Highlands Zoning By-law 2004-35 (Office consolidation: February 2024) the subject property is zoned Limited Service Residential (LSR) (Appendix 1).
+It is RiverStone's understanding that the proposal is to demolish two existing structures on the property totalling 1270 sq ft and replace them with a single cottage with a larger footprint of 2,200 sq ft, plus a 900 sq ft deck.
+The proposed development is set back 12.7 m from Baptiste Lake, with a new septic system that will be located 30 m from the high water mark.
+The subject property is located within the west portion of Baptiste Lake, within the area that has been identified as at capacity for development.

 Based on communications with Planning Staff at the Municipality of Hastings Highlands, the minor variance application requires the completion of an EIS to assess the potential impacts of the proposal.
-The EIS is scoped to include vegetation classification, and the assessment of species at risk, and fish habitat.
-RiverStone has interpreted "species of concern" to include both endangered and threatened species and deer wintering habitat.
+The EIS is scoped to include vegetation classification, and the assessment of species at risk, Deer Wintering Habitat and fish habitat.

 This EIS is required to demonstrate how the re-building of the cottage can occur while still protecting the components of the natural environment that require protection and provide mitigation measures to minimize impacts to natural features and the ecological functions.
-RiverStone has prepared this EIS as scoped above, to address the requirements outlined in the Municipality and County policies, as well as the Provincial Policy Statement.
+RiverStone has prepared this EIS as scoped above, to address the requirements outlined in the Municipality and County policies, as well as the Provincial Planning Statement.